sihle-codes/productivity-manager/README.md

 This project is licensed under the terms found in `env/LICENSE.txt`.
 See that file for full details.

-## Inspiration & Credits

-This project was originally built by following the **Task Manager** tutorial series by [@codewithjoshofficial](https://www.youtube.com/@codewithjoshofficial) on YouTube.
-It served as the foundation for learning Flask, SQLAlchemy, and Jinja2 templating.

-From that starting point, the project is being extended and refactored into a more fully featured productivity tool — with a migration to FastAPI, PostgreSQL, and a redesigned UI.

 Big thanks to Josh for the clear and beginner-friendly walkthrough!